zeroc-ice/ice/rb/README.txt

 Ice for Ruby Preview Release
 ----------------------------

-The archive you downloaded contains the Ice extension for Ruby, along with supporting libraries and sample programs.
+This binary archive contains the Ice extension for Ruby, supporting libraries and sample programs.
+The executables and DLLs in this archive were compiled with Microsoft Visual C++ 6.0 for compatibility with Ruby.

 Requirements:

-- Ice 3.1.1 for Microsoft Visual C++ 6.0
+- Ice for C++ 3.1.1 run time (Microsoft Visual C++ 6.0)
 - Ruby 1.8.5

 You can obtain a Windows installer for Ice 3.1.1 from the ZeroC